Inside: What is perfection paralysis, and how can you help kids overcome it?

 2. Don’t start

 Teachers see it in classrooms all the time.
-Kids will ask lots of questions and run lots of ideas past you, but they won’t commit anything to paper.
+Kids will ask many questions and run many ideas past you, but they won’t commit anything to paper.
 Even when they do commit an idea to paper they will screw it up and throw it away, rather than using it as a jump-off point for a better idea.

-These kids love liquid paper because it stops them having to see their errors.
-They also like writing in pencil because anything risky can be erased.
-Laptop schools make this process of removing evidence even easier…it’s simply a matter of hitting ‘delete’.
+These kids love writing in pencil because they can remove any evidence of errors, and anything risky can be erased.
+Laptop schools make this even easier…it’s simply a matter of hitting ‘delete’.

 WHAT DRIVES PERFECTION PARALYSIS?

-What drives perfection paralysis is a combination of a number of elements:
+What drives perfection paralysis is a combination of several elements:

 1. FEAR OF SHAME AND JUDGEMENT